rsmith52/Parallax-Engine/README.md

 * Forage tiles - "is_forage" flag with fields for replacement "foraged" tile, and what item(s) it drops -> Probably should be events
 * Animate the fading/hiding/showing of tiles
 * Reflection bug when walking up into blocked tile while showing reflection below, head gets cut off - setting new mask tiles without actually moving
+* Consider playing with particle effects for grass rustle, water, etc. Have some randomness involved.

 ### Map Managing Code
 * Buttons for static functions to load/save maps as well
+* Upon saving, create a cache as well.
+Map Data objects contain a map and a cache and are saved/loaded together.
+Cache assigned to map at load time.
 * Map object stores background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
 * Would be really nice to have map managing code visible in same editor window as tile palette for map editing